intermine/intermine_boot/README.md

 ## TODO

-- The amount of conditionals is making it very difficult to determine the codepath of each mode.
-We should decompose the code into smaller functions describing what they do, then define code paths clearly by calling these.
-It will be less DRY, but hopefully much more readable.
 - Find a way to merge the two different `docker-compose.yaml` files.
 If this really isn't practical to do, we need to persist which compose file is used, so it later can be targetted for `stop` mode.
 - Update intermine_builder to handle an already built mine (ie. just deploy to tomcat)
     - Also make it handle building InterMine